-soccer goalkeepers guide to communication and
+soccer goalkeepers guide to communication and mental toughness

 |As well as teaching positioning, how

 to save shots and start the next attack, you must teach and encourage your goalkeepers to

 Good, timely communication is a habit that needs to be formed early in your goakeeper's career but don't expect seven, eight or even nine-year-olds to be able to organise defensive walls and warn team mates that they've left an attacker unmarked.

 Spotting when a defender loses track of an attacker, when defenders are watching the ball instead of watching opposition players or when they are leaving big gaps that forwards can run into requires experience that can only be gained by playing lots of matches.

 You should, however, encourage even very young players to claim the ball by shouting "KEEPER!" in the loudest voice they can muster when the ball rolls into the box and they are in a position to pick it up.

 As she gains experience, your goalkeeper should also be calling "KEEPER!" when the ball is crossed into the penalty area and she should also be telling her defenders to get the ball by shouting "AWAY!" when the ball is in the box and she can't get to it.

 By the time your players are 10 or 11, your goalkeeper should be telling her team mates - loudly and specifically - where to go at corners and be able to organise a defensive wall.

 The key words at this age are "loud" and "specific".